 Modelling approaches that estimate the relationship between length and age to estimate age composition have not been considered in detail in the scientific literature.
 While Rindoff & Lewy (2001) and Berg & Kristensen (2012) considered the application to fishery catch-at-age, they focused on age-specific abundance from research surveys; Berg et al. (2014) and Thorson & Haltuch (2019) looked only at age-specific abundance from research surveys.

-Since the studies of Rindoff & Lewy (2001), Berg & Kristensen (2012), and Berg et al. (2014), modelling software to implement spatial-temporal GAMs has improved considerably —for example see mgcv (Wood et al. 2016; Wood 2017), STAN (Carpenter et al. 2017), brms (Bürkner 2017, 2018), and VAST (Thorson 2019; Thorson & Haltuch 2019).
+Since the studies of Rindoff & Lewy (2001), Berg & Kristensen (2012), and Berg et al. (2014), modelling software to implement spatial-temporal GAMs has improved considerably —for example see mgcv (Wood et al. 2016; Wood 2017), Stan (Carpenter et al. 2017), brms (Bürkner 2017, 2018), and VAST (Thorson 2019; Thorson & Haltuch 2019).

-Modern categorical modelling approaches are likely to provide an improved alternative to bootstrap approaches for calculating length frequencies from using ALKs for estimating age composition across fisheries, areas, and/or season for a species — avoiding the strict requirements in standard ALK methods for age-length samples from every area, time period; and more robustly accounting for covariates and in-season growth for a given species.
+Modern categorical modelling approaches are likely to provide an improved alternative to bootstrap approaches for calculating age composition using ALKs by estimating age composition across fisheries, areas, and/or season for a species — avoiding the strict requirements in standard ALK methods for age-length samples from every area, time period; and more robustly accounting for covariates and in-season growth for a given species.

 Development of such models is likely to provide length and age composition data for New Zealand species that have not previously been available due to non-representative sampling or poor sampling coverage, as well as more robustly accounting for spatial-temporal variability and in-season growth effects.
 Further, application of spatial-temporal models may allow improved sampling efficiency with a lower cost due to a reduced number of otoliths required, as well as giving age composition estimates for stocks and years not previously available.